 A: At the state level, trustee education providers and activities (topics and formats) are approved by the New York State Library acting on behalf of the Commissioner of Education.

 In addition to pre-approving public library systems as trustee education providers, the State Library has delegated authority to public library systems to approve additional trustee education providers and activities (topics and formats) for their member libraries.

 A: The State Library has pre-approved the following trustee education providers:

 Other providers may be approved by the public library systems.
 Libraries should contact the public library system to request approval of a provider.

 A: Trustee education may be delivered online or in person.
-Trustee education formats may include lectures, workshops, webinars, or online courses.
+Trustee education formats may include lectures, workshops, live webinars, recorded webinars, or online courses.
 Trustee education formats may also include educational programs held at in-person or virtual regional, state or national library association conferences.
 Libraries may contact the public library system if they have a question as to whether a trustee education format is acceptable.

 A: Each trustee files evidence of completion of the education requirements with the library board president.
 Evidence of completion may include:

 A: Compliance is tracked through questions on the Annual Report for Public and Association Libraries.

 A: The State Library recommends that a Library Board address this topic in its Board-approved trustee education policy and procedures.
 In addition, the Library Board may wish to amend the library’s by-laws to specifically address trustee education requirements and compliance.
 For assistance and for sample policies and bylaws, please contact your Public Library System.